kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202108 answers.md

 ## What do we mean with static memory management?
 #static_memory_management
-The memory is assigned in compile time, i.e after the program is compiled into an executable not change to memory specification can be made dynamicly in the program.
+The memory is assigned in compile time, i.e after the program is compiled into an executable no change to memory specification can be made dynamicly in the program.
 It is generally faster since there will be no overhead of memory allocation and deallocation during the executing, since everything involving memory management is done at startup.
 However of course it is unflexible, and if the memory usage cannot be determined at compile time, the compiler will have to guess.
 If the memory is too big it will lead to internal fragmentation, and if it guesses to low, the program may finish with undefined behaviour or will simply not execute

 ## In what conditions a static memory management is not enough to implement an interpreter or compiler for a language?
 Explain why.
 When using recursive behaviour of functions.
 The amount of recursive calls can maybe not be determined at compile time, especially if the program takes in user input.
 This will lead to need for dynamic memory management